nulltea/kicksware-api/README.md

 As it is cloud-native and microservice-based application, Kicksware also provides RPC API using [gRPC framework][grpc] and [Protocol Buffers][protobuf] language.

 Like many RPC systems, gRPC is based on the concept of defining a service in terms of functions (methods) that can be called remotely.
-This approach especially useful for distributed, loose-coupled systems, as it provides a mechanism to write API specification ones as a set of `.proto` files and then generate API implementation on any language.
+This approach is especially useful for distributed, loose-coupled systems, as it provides a mechanism to write API specification ones as a set of `.proto` files from witch API implementation can be generated on any language.

 All `.proto` specification files are available [here][proto files].